kristinbarton/ufs-arctic-workflow/README.md

 Generating a MOM6 Mask File
 ---------------------------
 This can be used if you do not have a MOM6 mesh or need to generate a new mesh with different parameters.
-A MOM6 mask file has already been generated for the Arctic MOM6 mesh used in [Accessing Existing Test Cases (Hera)](#accessing-existing-test-cases-hera).
+A MOM6 mask file has already been generated for the Arctic MOM6 mesh used in [Accessing Existing Test Cases (Ursa)](#accessing-existing-test-cases-hera).
 1. Use [FRE-NCtools](https://github.com/NOAA-GFDL/FRE-NCtools.git) command:
 `make_quick_mosaic --input_mosaic input_mosaic.nc [--mosaic_name mosaic_name] [--ocean_topog ocean_topog.nc] [--sea_level #] [--reproduce_siena] [--land_frac_file frac_file] [--land_frac_field frac_field]`
 2. Make note of the sea level chosen in this step!
 0 is the default if it is not specified.
 You will need to make sure this value is consistent with `MASKING_DEPTH` variable in `MOM_input`